Stability and robustness of mathematical quasicrystals under statistical convergence: Introduction

-In this work we also address the stability under statistical convergence of the robustness of certain operators defined on locally finite sets in $\R^d$.
-To setting the problem, for $X\in\mathcal{UD}_d$ define its {\em Fourier Transform} by means of the formula:
+Another object we are interested in, due to its connection with the diffraction theory of quasicrystals, is the Fourier Transform of a uniformly discrete point configuration.
+For a locally finite point set $X\subset\R^d$, define its {\em Fourier Transform} by means of the formula:

+where the limit is taken in the vague sense.
+The limit in \eqref{eq: FTX} could exist or not, but it can be shown that the family $\frac{\widehat{\delta_{X^{(L)}}}}{L^d},\ L>0$, is precompact in the vague topology (see Lemma \ref{lem: FXmeas} below).
+Observe that, in the case when $X$ is an $d$-dimensional lattice, we recover the known averaged exponential sum formula:

+where $X^*$ is the dual lattice of $X$ and $V_d$ denotes the volume of the unitary $d$-dimensional ball.

+Even if one is not aware of the formula \eqref{eq: FXlatt} when $X$ is a lattice, we can show that $\mathcal{F}_X$ is not trivial whenever it exists.
+Indeed, if $f\in C_c(\R^d)$, then by definition of $\mathcal{F}_X$ we get:

+The later limit does not (necessarily) vanish since $\widehat{f}$ cannot be compactly supported because the uncertainty principle (see for instance \cite{uncerprin}); hence the sum $\sum_{p\in X^{(L)}}\widehat{f}(p)$ depends heavily on $L$ which makes $\mathcal{F}_X$ non-trivial.

+The relevance of establishing properties for the Fourier Transform of quasicrystals is motivated by the fact that the diffraction intensities of their diffraction measures can be computed in terms of $\mathcal{F}_{X}$; indeed, it can be shown that for quasicrystals arising from regular model sets, their diffraction intensities $I(k)$ are given by: